makerdao/plunger/README.md

 ### Gas price

-By default, _plunger_ will use the default gas price suggested by the Ethereum node it is connected to.
-If that gas price is lower than the one the pending transactions have used, _pluger_ will increase it by 1 Wei.
+Currently for overriding transactions _plunger_ uses the default gas price suggested by the Ethereum node it is connected to.
+Bear in mind that the new gas price has to be at least 10% higher than the original one, otherwise Parity will not even accept such a replacement transaction.
+If it happens, _plunger_ will display an error message but will still wait for the pending transactions to get mined as it's still possible the original one will go through.

-**TODO This feature is not implemented yet!** In the future it will be possible to specify a custom gas price or use a service like _ethgasstation_.
+In the future it will be possible to specify a custom gas price for replacement transactions.

 ### Pending transactions source